cloudscribe/cloudscribe/README.md

 cloudscribe is a related set of projects and components for building cross platform web applications on ASP.NET Core.
 Get the big picture at [cloudscribe.com](https://www.cloudscribe.com/docs/introduction)

 The foundational set of projects in this repository, known as cloudscibe Core, provides support for single tenant or multi tenant management of sites, users, and roles.
-The other main cloudscribe projects are [cloudscribe SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent), [cloudscribe Navigation](https://github.com/joeaudette/cloudscribe.Web.Navigation), and [cloudscribe Pagination](https://github.com/joeaudette/cloudscribe.Web.Pagination).
-You can find the [full list of projects here](https://github.com/joeaudette?tab=repositories).
+The other main cloudscribe project is [cloudscribe SimpleContent](https://www.cloudscribe.com/docs/cloudscribe-simplecontent).
+There are a lot of smaller useful libraries as well, you can find the [full list of projects here](https://www.cloudscribe.com/docs/complete-list-of-cloudscribe-libraries).

 If you have questions or just want to be social, say hello in our gitter chat room.
 I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave a message.